kanewilliams/political_gang_discourse/README.md

 # Acknowledgements

-- Group Members who helped in the corpus building phase (TBD)
+- Members of Group E, where we worked together during the corpus building phase:
+  - N. Kaverin,
+  - M. Perez,
+  - E. Wang

 - Lecturers/Tutors at the University of Canterbury who provided guidance, support, and motivation.